 Danger Of Harming Others

-Courthouse employees notified law enforcement after a Broward County bailiff simulated shooting people from the fifth-floor atrium, calling them “easy prey.”
-Following a hearing, a judge ordered 67 firearms, including an AR-15, to be removed from the bailiff’s home for a year.2Jessica Lipscomb, “Florida’s Post-Parkland ‘Red Flag’ Law Has Taken Guns from Dozens of Dangerous People,” Miami New Times, August 7, 2018, https://bit.ly/2ORW56U.
+Courthouse employees notified law enforcement after a Broward County bailiff simulated shooting people from the fifth-floor atrium and called them “easy prey.”
+Following a hearing, a judge ordered 67 firearms, including an AR-15, to be removed from the bailiff’s home for a one-year period.1Jessica Lipscomb, “Florida’s Post-Parkland ‘Red Flag’ Law Has Taken Guns from Dozens of Dangerous People,” Miami New Times, August 7, 2018, https://bit.ly/2ORW56U.

 2018 | SAN DIEGO, CA